Zoxc/compiler-rt/README.txt

 //         Runtime support

+// __probestack() is used to touch all pages of `size` bytes which will
+// later be allocated relative to the call site's stack pointer.
+It assumes
+// that the first and the last byte after the allocation will be touched by
+// something else.
+It has a custom platform specific calling convention.
+// This function is not available on Windows platforms as those have their
+// own builtins.
++void __probestack(du_int size);

 // __clear_cache() is used to tell process that new instructions have been
 // written to an address range.
 Necessary on processors that do not have
 // a unified instuction and data cache.